tknine/stock-price-downloaders/README.md

 ## Google Historical Data

 The google data is a good source for US price back adjusted data.

+#### Request Limits
-The only catch is that google implements a request limit based on time.
+One catch is that google implements a request limit based on time.
 This limit equates to about 1 request per second, so any data downloading on the finance API requires following this rule.
 Read about the limits here: [Google API](https://developers.google.com/analytics/devguides/reporting/core/v3/limits-quotas)

+As a result of these request limits, the downloader excutes request on a single thread to prevent an IP lockout period that would occur by letting too many requests happen per second.

 #### Index Symbols
 Google does not seem allow the downloading of index symbols.